Communist Party of Venezuela: During the Bolivarian era

 The Tribunal appointed an ad hoc board of directors consisting of seven PCV members, led by Comrade Henry Parra (former CC member, recruited by PCV Youth, 1973) to "restore the right of association and participation of all members" of the Party.

 On 14 December 2023, Figuera appealed the ruling to the Constitutional Chamber of the Tribunal but it was upheld (Judgment No. 0061, 6 February 2024).

 The Tribunal's decision did not expel Figuera from the PCV but ordered him to cooperate with the ad hoc board.
 The Figuera group did not comply with that order because they considered the Tribunal to be a bourgeois court.

-As of this writing (June 2025) there are two entities calling themselves the Communist Party of Venezuela, one led by Figuera and the other by Parra.
+As of June 2025 there are two entities calling themselves the Communist Party of Venezuela, one led by Figuera and the other by Parra.

-According to the organ of the Figuera PCV, Popular Tribune, on 20 March 2024 the Venezuelan government under Maduro proclaimed Maduro the PCV candidate for the upcoming presidential election, in contravention to the Figuera PCV’s declaration of support for independent candidate Enrique Márquez at its 16th National Conference three days earlier.
+According to the organ of the Figuera PCV, Popular Tribune, on 20 March 2024 the Venezuelan government under Maduro proclaimed Maduro the PCV candidate for the upcoming presidential election, in contravention to the Figuera PCV's declaration of support for independent candidate Enrique Márquez at its 16th National Conference three days earlier.